We want you to contribute your local knowledge to the plan to help reduce bushfire risk across the region.

 Community input will assist BMC members in deciding on the inclusion of additional assets or changes to treatment strategies.
 Feedback will contribute to the overall goal of improving bushfire safety on the Upper Eyre Peninsula.

 The Upper Eyre Peninsula BMAP comprises of three parts:

 - The draft written component (PDF 1.5MB) outlining the planning process, content and other relevant information.

 - An interactive spatial web-based map (external website) that identifies assets and their risk levels, and includes pop-up tables of information for each asset.

 - A spreadsheet (XLS 80KB) containing a list of all Upper Eyre Peninsula BMAP assets, their risk rating and risk mitigation treatment strategies

 - commenting in the online discussion

-- sending in a submission via email to CFS.BushfireManagementPlanning@sa.gov.au
+- downloading the submission form and sending your submission via email to CFS.BushfireManagementPlanning@sa.gov.au

 - sending your submission via mail to 'Attention of CFS Bushfire Management Planning Unit', Postal PO Box 2468, ADELAIDE SA 5001.